gitkraken/gitkraken-client-docs/gitkraken-client/gitlab-issues.md

 GitKraken Git GUI makes it easy to integrate with GitLab Issues.

 <div class='callout callout--basic'>
     <p>The GitLab Issues integration is view-only for free users.
-To unlock all features for the GitLab Issues integration, consider upgrading to <a href="https://gitkraken.com/pricing"> GitKraken Pro </a>. </p>
+To unlock all features for the GitLab Issues integration, consider upgrading to a <a href="https://gitkraken.com/pricing">paid GitKraken subscription</a>.</p>
 </div>

 ***